MicrosoftDocs/customer-insights/ci-docs/predictions.md

 ---
-title: "Complete partial data using predictions"
+title: "Complete your partial data with predictions"
 description: "Use predictions to fill in incomplete customer data." ms.date: 11/01/2021